benbarry/processing-perlin-noise-loop/perlin_noise_tiled_loop/README.md

 <br>
 <hr>

-### Below is a brief illustrated explanation of my solution.
+### Below is a brief illustrated explanation of this solution.

 To start with we generate some random Perlin noise and tile it into a 2x2 grid.<br>
 <img src="https://github.com/benbarry/processing-perlin-noise-loop/blob/master/readme-files/step-1.png" width="400">